brown-ccv/w3d-translator/README.md

 * `cweditor/minimum.xml` contains the minimum structure of a valid project
 * `cweditor/maximum.xml` contains at least one of every valid tag
+* The `cw2_samples` folder contains projects highlighting a specific object type
+* The `samples` folder also generally includes projects highlighting a specific object type, but includes Events, Timelines, ParticleActions, etc.

 ### cweditor